 Europe

-- Paris, France: Safe, but pickpockets are familiar in tourist hotspots.
+- Paris, France: Safe, but pickpockets are common in tourist hotspots.

 - Rome, Italy: Extremely safe; petty theft around major attractions.

-- Barcelona, Spain: High petty theft, especially Las Ramblas.
+- Barcelona, Spain: High petty theft, especially on Las Ramblas.

 - Amsterdam, Netherlands: Very safe; watch for bicycles and pickpockets.